akverse/Stock-Market-Tracking/README.md

 Methods &  conclusion
 Raw Data consisted of stock market data of about  200 companies  like  market cap, current stock price, closing price, 52 week high & low & PE(Price to  Earning) ratio.
 Used functions like QUERY, IF,  ARRAY &  VLOOKUP for  Data  Processing to  find final output of "Good stocks" having PE ratio &  price with certain parameters.
 Pivot  Tables  & Dashboard were developed  on these  final "Good Stocks" data.
 From Pivot Tables & looker  report it led  to conclusion about parameters like  industry wise average market cap, industry wise sum  of market cap, industry wise count of companies.
+Banking industry leads by  sum of market cap & count of companies within the given data whereas FMCG industry had the highest average market cap.